 - Clickable links contained in the description

-Status for the project’s work, time, and fees appear on the left side of the Project Brief.
-The Show dropdown filters what data is displayed.
+Status for the project’s work, time, and fees appear on the left side of the project page brief.
+The show dropdown filters what data is displayed in this menu pane.

 You can see information about:

-You can use Project Brief in weekly team meetings as an agenda, and a way to record and clearly communicate each person's responsibilites.
+You can use project brief in weekly team meetings as an agenda, and a way to record and clearly communicate each person's responsibilities.